 In view of the higher risk of recurrence among women with stage III disease, radiation and chemotherapy can be considered, and the potential benefits and risks should be individually discussed.

 “The trial results did show a significant benefit from the additional treatment option in women with stage III endometrial cancer – in terms of making it less likely that their cancer would come back.
-But given overall survival is not significantly better and the treatment can have side-effects, individual patient counselling is essential” said Associate Professor Mileshkin.
+But given overall survival is not significantly better and the treatment can have side-effects, individual patient counselling is essential” said Professor Mileshkin.

 Find out more